jgmalcolm/jgmalcolm.github.io/_posts/2016-09-02-surgical-subintern.md

   that you're only holding them up, or they genuinely believe you're better off going home.

-- **Never ever ask "Can I go home?"** You can ask the alternate equivalent "Is there anything I can help with?"
+- **Never ever ask "Can I go home?"** You can ask the alternate "Is there anything I can help with?"
 That might prompt the resident to suggest you go home.